SynHub/syn-va-components/README.md

 ## Workspace

-The `Workspace Projects` folder contains example Workspace project files for you to download and see how you can extend the VA using OSCOVA and VA Framework nodes.
+The `Workspace Templates` folder contains example Workspace project files for you to download and see how you can extend the VA using OSCOVA and VA Framework nodes.

 ## More Coming Up